 Texas Communities Count

-Twenty-eight organizations were awarded amounts from $7,000-$125,0000 to reach traditionally hard-to-count (HTC) populations, communities and geographic areas throughout the state.
-A separate grant was awarded to the Center for Public Policy Priorities to provide a learning community structure for the twenty-six organizations receiving an award.
+28 organization were awarded amounts from $7,000-$125,0000 to reach traditionally hard-to-count (HTC) populations, communities and geographic areas throughout the state.
+A separate grant was awarded to the Center for Public Policy Priorities to provide a learning community structure for all the organizations who received an award.

-The foundation will also join Communities Foundation of Texas and other funders to participate in a statewide Texas Counts Pooled Fund to support additional funding for local communities’ outreach efforts.
+The foundation has joined the Communities Foundation of Texas and other funders to participate in a statewide Texas Counts Pooled Fund to support additional funding for local communities’ outreach efforts.

 LOCAL AND REGIONAL

 - Community Action Corporation of South Texas (Alice)